dstanberry/dotfiles/README.md

 ...
 ```

-Git (Optional): Have the global `.gitconfig` file include the configurations
+Git: Have the global `.gitconfig` file include the configurations
 maintained here.

 ```gitconfig